5 Benefits of Liberalized Diets in Older Adults

 Pressure ulcers are injuries to the skin or underlying tissue resulting from unrelieved pressure on the skin.

-Diet liberalization can increase food intakes by improving the flavor and variety of foods offered.
+Diet liberalization can increase food intake by improving the flavor and variety of foods offered.

 In turn, this can decrease residents’ risk of pressure ulcers through enhanced nutrition and hydration status.